 So ask yourself, “Is it time for an upgrade of blinds?”—not necessarily for your home, but for your mind and your relationship?
 Is it time to open the blinds and let more love in?

 Many times, we are unaware of the limiting and unconscious blinders that impede our full potential and prevent us from truly seeing one another or having emotional intimacy in marriage.
-Blinders distort our perspective, and inhibit our love, connection, and emotional intimacy with each other—especially with our love partner.
+Blinders distort our perspective and inhibit our love, connection, and emotional intimacy with each other—especially with our love partner.

 Consider blinds (unconscious beliefs and behaviors) as a way for us to stay safe.
 We wear a mask that we show the world, cloaking our true self, our vulnerable self.
 We reserve our inner self for those we love most and who make us feel secure.
 We test the waters to see what and who is safe.

 All unloving behavior are these protections in play.
 And in marriage and a love relationship, we require safety to peel off our mask.
 Whenever we act out in unloving ways toward our partner, we jeopardize closeness.
-The desire and ability to be intimate decline on so many levels: socially, emotionally, intellectually, spiritually, physically, affectionately, and sexually.
+The desire and ability to be intimate declines on so many levels: socially, emotionally, intellectually, spiritually, physically, affectionately, and sexually.

 Here are a few behaviors that inhibit safety for your partner: